Adventures in the night, continued!

 I get it.
 It can be hard to look outside in the winter and think, “Wow, I want to go and explore!”
 When it is -20 C and the wind is blowing, it’s hard enough to get outside during the day, never mind at night.
 However, I challenge you to do just that, because I promise you won’t regret it.

-About a year ago, inspired by a few friends, I started taking photos of the night sky across the U.K, (see my blog here).
+A few years ago, inspired by a few friends, I started taking photos of the night sky across the U.K, (see my blog here).
 Upon my return to Canada, I continued my astrophotography journey, and it has led me on some wonderful, although chilly, adventures.

 Now don’t get me wrong, I almost never want to drag myself out of bed to hike along the edge of the Niagara Escarpment at 2 a.m., but I have never regretted it once I was out there.
 It is hard to find a similar sense of peace than being among the stars, where everything feels clearer.
 Perhaps everything else in my life feels small compared to where I sit in the galaxy, or that I get the opportunity to experience the forest in a way I don’t get to in the day.
 I am certainly lucky to live on the Saugeen Bruce Peninsula and have many incredible spaces in my backyard.